afaq-ahmed07/afaq-ahmed07/README.md

-# Welcome to [Your Name]'s GitHub Space! 🚀
+# Welcome to Afaq Ahmed's GitHub Space! 🚀

 ## About Me

 Greetings!
-I'm [Your Name], a passionate and versatile developer with a flair for turning ideas into elegant solutions through code.
+I'm Afaq Ahmed, a passionate and versatile developer with a flair for turning ideas into elegant solutions through code.
 As a computer science student, I am deeply immersed in the world of technology.

 ### Skills